-These are the most fudgy delicious brownies ever - they're so good we'd pick them over traditional brownies any day!
-Don't be scared off by using black beans, give it a try and thank us later!
-These are also great if you're looking for a nut-free brownie recipe as you can exclude the hazelnuts and sub the almond/hazelnut meal with your flour of choice.
+These are some of the most fudgy and delicious brownies — they're so good we'd pick them over traditional brownies any day.
+Don't be scared off by using black beans in a sweet recipe, give it a try and thank us later!

 - 425g (1 tin) black beans (plus half the juice)